SayantanMandal2000/rtl-fifo-designs/asynchronous-dual-clock-fifo/README.md

 </p>

 ###✅ Observations:

-**Independent Clock Domains:**
+-**Independent Clock Domains:**
-w_clk (write clock) and r_clk (read clock) operate at different frequencies, demonstrating true asynchronous behavior.
+'w_clk' (write clock) and r_clk (read clock) operate at different frequencies, demonstrating true asynchronous behavior.

-**Data Flow:**
+-**Data Flow:**
-Random hexadecimal data values (wdata) are written sequentially when wr_rq is high and full is low.
-The corresponding data is read out on the r_clk domain when rd_rq is high and empty is low.
+Random hexadecimal data values (wdata) are written sequentially when 'wr_rq' is high and 'full' is low.
+The corresponding data is read out on the r_clk domain when 'rd_rq' is high and 'empty' is low.

-**Pointer Behavior:**
+-**Pointer Behavior:**
-wptr (write pointer) increments on every successful write. rptr (read pointer) increments on every successful read.
+'wptr' (write pointer) increments on every successful write.
+'rptr' (read pointer) increments on every successful read.
 Both are implemented in Gray code internally for cross-domain synchronization.

-**FIFO Status Flags:**
+-**FIFO Status Flags:**
-full goes high temporarily when the FIFO is filled up faster than it is read. empty clears only after valid data is read, and goes high again after the FIFO is fully drained.
+'full' goes high temporarily when the FIFO is filled up faster than it is read.
+'empty' clears only after valid data is read, and goes high again after the FIFO is fully drained.
 At no point do we see undefined values in rdata, which confirms synchronization safety.

-**Memory Array:***
+-**Memory Array:***
-The fifo[7:0] array reflects the internal dual-port memory buffer.
+The 'fifo[7:0]' array reflects the internal dual-port memory buffer.
 Data written is visible here before being read out, showing proper retention and queue behavior.

+---

 ###🧠 What This Proves: